Cat Arthritis: Early Signs and Simple Home Changes That May Help

 • What side effects should I watch for at home?

-• Do we need bloodwork or monitoring during treatment?
+• Do we need bloodwork or other monitoring during treatment?

 • Can Solensia be combined with other pain-support strategies if needed?